fanpu/blog/_posts/2022-06-01-the-delightful-consequences-of-the-graph-minor-theorem.markdown

 ---

 The graph minor theorem, also known as the Robertson–Seymour theorem, is generally regarded as the most important result in graph theory.
-In this post we will introduce the graph minor theorem and any necessary background, and show its delightfully deep algorithmic and philosophical implications.
+In this post we introduce the graph minor theorem, provide the necessary background, and discover its delightfully deep algorithmic and philosophical implications.

 ## Graph Minors